Skip to content

 Private Companies Limited by Shares

-The company structure is less flexible when specifying other matters, such as the amount each “partner” should work.
+The company structure is less flexible when specifying other matters, such as the amount each member of staff should work.
 For instance, you cannot simply specify this in your company’s constitutional documents, including its articles of association, because these documents only apply to rights and obligations owed by the shareholders as shareholders.
 You cannot try and create private obligations between each shareholder in their capacity, such as each partner’s right to serve as a director.

 You can create a “shareholder agreement” that will practically give effect to the same terms you might specify in a partnership agreement.
 This is because the shareholder agreement is a private document between each shareholder in their personal capacity.